influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/analyze-query-plan.md

 The report includes the following:

-- All truncated information in the `EXPLAIN` report, such as parquet files retrieved for the query
+- Information truncated in the `EXPLAIN` report--for example, the paths for all [files](#file_groups) retrieved for the query.
-- All intermediate physical plans that the IOx querier and DataFusion generate before the query engine generates the final physical plan--helpful in debugging to see when an _operator_ is added to or removed from a plan
+- All intermediate physical plans that the IOx querier and DataFusion generate before the query engine generates the final physical plan--helpful in debugging to see when an _operator_ is added or removed in a plan, and how InfluxDB and DataFusion optimize the query.

 Like `EXPLAIN`, `EXPLAIN VERBOSE` doesn't run the query and doesn't include runtime metrics.